 Career Colleges & 2-Year Programs

-Career colleges and 2-year programs provide students with a place to expertly learn a skilled trade.
+Career colleges & 2-year programs provide students with a place to expertly learn a skilled trade.
 Today, career colleges work to develop unique programs that fit the needs of students looking to get to work fast!
 Making the decision to enroll in college is a serious process.
 Some students work towards the career of their dreams.
 Other students want resources to explore a field and gain experience.
 Career colleges and 2-years programs give students the chance to work towards a career at their own pace.
 Finding the right program is easy, just follow the numbers!
 The demand for skilled healthcare workers is expected to grow rapidly over the next five years.
-Medical Assisting, Medical Billing & Coding, Dental Assisting & Sonography school programs are great ways to enter the healthcare field.
+Medical Assisting, Practical Nursing, Dental Assisting & Sonography school programs are great ways to enter the healthcare field.
 Allied healthcare schools with these programs are places where students benefit from accelerated classes and powerful resources.

-When considering whether or not to go back to school, students typically consider cost, program length and career opportunities.
-Additionally, things such as environment and student life play an important role shaping the college decision.
+When considering whether or not to go back to school, students typically consider cost, program length, and career opportunities.
+Additionally, things such as environment and student life play an important role in shaping the college decision.
 Accelerated programs offer students the same social experience as a traditional 4-year college.
 Students at career colleges look for chances to collaborate in a streamlined classroom.
 Networking skills are extremely valuable tools for students looking to start a career.
 Soft communication skills matter, particularly when interviewing.
 In preparation for business or clinical work, healthcare students in accelerated college courses have the chance to make the most of their college experience in half the time.
 Let’s take a look at some popular career and 2-year programs and examine their benefits for the modern student.

-Scheduling and Externship
+Scheduling and Externship at Career Colleges & 2-Year Programs

-Accelerated Medical Assisting courses take 9-months to complete.
+Accelerated Medical Assisting courses take 10-months to complete.
 Furthermore, these courses are built around morning and evening classes.
 Convenient scheduling is one of the biggest draws for career colleges and 2-year programs.
 With this in mind, coursework is often condensed to allow for focused clinical experiences without filler.
 Many career colleges and 2-years programs do not require prerequisite courses.
 Healthcare students need space and time to learn at their own pace.
 Healthcare courses are best experienced in the classroom.
 It is important to make the classroom an engaging learning environment each time a student works there.
-Modern colleges with laboratory space provide students with real life scenarios in which to train.
-Allowing students to train in real labs, day and night, is what makes healthcare so accessible.
+Modern colleges with laboratory space provide students with real-life scenarios in which to train.
+Allowing students to train in real labs, day and night is what makes healthcare so accessible.
 Many young students prefer to learn and work in the morning and afternoon.
 Some students with families prefer to have night classes while working during the day.
 Allied healthcare workers have a variety of schedules and many schools operate the same way.

-Career colleges and 2-years programs function for students to learn, apply for new job and get to work fast.
+Career colleges and 2-years programs function for students to learn, apply for a new job and get to work fast.
 During a 10-month Medical Billing and Coding program, students can expect to learn the latest ICD-10 coding procedures before beginning their Externship.
 Time flies!
 In Externship, Billing and Coding students work with community partners to further develop their career and ability to code.
 Externship is about training in a real office for your career.
-When it comes to getting to work fast, partners like Norton, Baptist Health, Mortenson Family Dentistry make sure students are trained properly during Externship in Kentucky.
+When it comes to getting to work fast, partners like Norton, Baptist Health, and Mortenson Family Dentistry make sure students are trained properly during Externship in Kentucky.
 Externship is critical for every student in a career college or 2-year program.
 Externship works to develop soft skills that build lifelong relationships.
 Externship is a great way to impress a possible future boss.
 Some students have been lucky after getting hired by their Externship partner.
 Career colleges and 2-year programs are great ways to learn a trade with the help of established community mentors.

 What Do Students Want?
 Technology